DAX Uptrend at Risk from Fundamentals

 Technical picture

-After reaching highs near 25,500 in January 2026, the index entered a sharp correction phase.
-A gap on 2 March signalled a shift in sentiment, prompting traders to close long positions.
+After reaching highs near 25,500 in January 2026, the index appears to have entered a sharp correction phase.
+A gap on 2 March may have signalled a shift in sentiment, prompting traders to unwind long positions.
 On 9 March, an extreme spike in vertical volume was recorded as the market attempted to break below 23,000.
-The index later tested strong support at 22,000, where heavy buying emerged and a base began to form.
+The index later tested strong support at 22,000, where heavy buying appears to have emerged and a base may have begun forming.

-Following the rebound, the price consolidated above the POC zone of 23,500–23,800, which has since turned into support.
-Volume levels have normalised after the March volatility, suggesting that panic selling has subsided.
-The RSI indicator confirms improving momentum, rising to 64.9 and holding above its moving averages, pointing to renewed bullish strength.
-The next key resistance for buyers stands at 25,000.
+Following the rebound, price has consolidated above the POC zone of 23,500–23,800, which may have since transitioned into support.
+Volume levels have normalised after the March volatility, suggesting that panic selling could have subsided.
+The RSI indicator points to improving momentum, rising to 64.9 and holding above its moving averages, which may indicate renewed bullish strength.
+The next key resistance for buyers is seen at 25,000.

 Summary

-Holding above the POC zone has restored a bullish structure, returning control to buyers.
-The 23,000 level is now shaping up as a strong support area, while RSI with MA signals recovering demand.
+Holding above the POC zone may have restored a bullish structure, potentially returning control to buyers.
+The 23,000 level is now shaping up as a strong support area, while RSI with MA signals suggest recovering demand.
 However, despite the current rebound, the broader fundamental backdrop remains mixed, with geopolitical risks and ECB policy expectations continuing to influence the index’s trajectory.

 Trade global index CFDs with zero commission and tight spreads (additional fees may apply).
 Open your FXOpen account now or learn more about trading index CFDs with FXOpen.